 This was requested on 1 December 2021.
 The case was sent to senior management for 'sign-off' on 5 December 2021.
-Suffolk Life provided instructions to the provider of the underlying investments in the SIPP to disinvest on 15 December 2021.
+Suffolk Life provided instructions to the provider of the underlying investments in the SIPP to disinvest on 14 December 2021.
+Suffolk Life contacted it on 17, 21 and 29 December to chase the matter.

-Ms H's husband had in the meantime been in contact with Suffolk Life to chase the transfers.
-He had contact on 17 December 2021 where he explained that he needed the transfer to complete in the current calendar year in order to avoid having to pay the social security charge (9%).
+Mr M had in the meantime been in contact with Suffolk Life to chase the transfer himself.
+He had both e-mail and telephone contact on 17 December 2021 where he explained that he needed the transfer to complete in the current calendar year in order to avoid having to pay the social security charge (9%).
+He had further discussions in telephone conversations with Suffolk Life in late December 2021 leading up the deadline date.
+However the request to disinvest wasn't processed until 6 January 2022.